-3M has doubled global production of respiratory masks; warns of counterfeits
+3M doubles global production of respiratory masks; warns of counterfeits

 The company has doubled global production of its highly coveted N95 respiratory masks to 1.1 billion a year (or 100 million a month), the statement said, and is working to get the new batches into the hands of hospitals and health care providers on the front lines of the coronavirus pandemic.

+3M is the latest Minnesota firm to ramp up manufacturing of products that can fight the virus.
+Protolabs in Maple Plaine and Wyoming Machine in Stacy are newly producing parts for ventilators, COVID-19 test kits and food packaging equipment.

-About 400 million of 3M's N95 masks are currently manufactured each year in the United States.
+For 3M, about 400 million of 3M’s N95 masks are currently manufactured each year in the United States.
 They are increasingly being directed to support both government and public health response, officials said.

 The company also manufactures respirators at locations in Europe, Asia Pacific and Latin America.